eugene-ruby/xconnect/README.md

 [![Build Status](https://github.com/eugene-ruby/xconnect/actions/workflows/ci.yml/badge.svg)](https://github.com/eugene-ruby/xconnect/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**xconnect** is a lightweight Go library providing unified interfaces and wrappers for external connection services like **RabbitMQ**, **Redis**, and more in the future.
+**xconnect** is a lightweight Go library providing unified interfaces and wrappers for external connection services like **RabbitMQ**, **Redis** (planned), and more.

-The main goal is to abstract connection management and messaging operations, allowing you to **unit test easily** with mocks and **seamlessly integrate** into your production infrastructure.
+The main goal is to abstract connection management and messaging operations, allowing you to **unit test easily** with mocks and **seamlessly integrate** into production systems.

 ---

+## 🚀 Why Use xconnect/rabbitmq

+- Clean separation between transport and business logic.
+- Easy-to-mock interfaces for unit tests without real brokers.
+- Flexible architecture supporting both low-level access (publish/consume) and high-level Worker abstraction.
+- Context-driven cancellation and graceful shutdowns.
+- No external types leak into your application domain.
+- Designed for real production systems with CI/CD in mind.

+---

 ## ✨ Features

-- Clean Go interfaces for message brokers
+- Clean Go interfaces for messaging and data brokers
-- Simple wrappers over popular libraries (like streadway/amqp)
+- Simple wrappers over popular libraries (e.g., streadway/amqp)
-- Easy mocking for testing
+- Easy mocking for unit testing
 - Support for both **publishers** and **consumers**
+- High-level `Worker` abstraction for consuming queues elegantly
-- Ready for use in CI/CD and local development
+- Ready for CI/CD integration and local development
+- No external types leaking through interfaces

 ---